 SHUTTER CONTROL: This option is activated by default.
 If this option is chosen, the detector will open the shutter only before the run to protect the fiber optics.
 Additionally, the detector determines the optimal integration time for generating data points.
-Additionally the dark current will be measured and subtract it from all measured spectra.
-It is strongly recommended to leave this option enabled at all times.
+Also the dark current will be measured and subtract it from all measured spectra.
+It is strongly recommended to leave this option enabled.

-ACQUIRE 3D DATA: Check the Acquire 3D Data option to utilize the full spectral functionality of this detector.
-If the Acquire 3D Data option is selected, you will need additional PDA license option to be able to work with the spectral data.
+ACQUIRE 3D DATA: Check the ACQUIRE 3D DATA option to utilize the full spectral functionality of this detector.
+If the ACQUIRE 3D DATA option is selected, you will need additional PDA license option to be able to work with the spectral data.
 If this option is not selected, the detector will be used as a multi-channel detector For each system (instrument) only one detector with activated 3D functionality is permitted.
-If the ACQUIRE 3D DATA functionality is activated, SYSTEM CONFIGURATION INSTRUMENT TYP · LC-PDA has to be selected in the window (see Fig. 64).
+If the ACQUIRE 3D DATA functionality is activated, SYSTEM CONFIGURATION INSTRUMENT TYP · LC-PDA has to be selected in the window (see Fig. 62 on page 50).

-Fig. 64: PDA detector, device type
+Fig. 62: PDA detector, device type

 Note: If a PDA detector is used, for the appropriate instrument the PDA option must be enabled in the instrument type settings.
-Only then the detector can be added to the instrument.
+Then the detector can be added to the instrument.